velechit/timelapse/README.md

 > `avrdude -p atmega8 -P usb -c usbasp -U lfuse:w:0xC0:m -U hfuse:w:0xC8:m`

 ## Uploading the bootloader
 The bootloader and the fuse settings have to be uploaded using any other method of loading (Using Arduino as ISP or USBAsp programmer).
-Once programmed, then the controller can be soldered to the application board and the programmed bootloader be used to upload the main firmware.
+Once programmed, the controller can be soldered to the application board and the programmed bootloader be used to upload the main firmware.

 ## TODO List